Data Protection Centre/Microsoft 365/A Primer to Microsoft 365 eDiscovery Solutions

 eDiscovery Administrator: An eDiscovery administrator can perform all the tasks that the eDiscovery manager can.
 Additionally, an eDiscovery administrator can access all the Core and Advanced eDiscovery cases listed in the compliance center.

-The sub-groups can then be edited individually to add users to either of the roles by navigating to Compliance Center> Permissions> eDiscovery Manager> Edit role group.
+The sub-groups can then be edited individually to add users to either of the roles by navigating to Settings> Role Groups> eDiscovery Manager> Edit.
+To learn more about roles and permissions in eDiscovery read the official support article from Microsoft.

 4. Is eDiscovery a backup solution?